ck76/ck76.github.io/语言学/英语/TPO.md

 //最终版模板
 - In this set of materials, the reading passage describes a notice (title of the reading passage) ... and the listening passage is a discussion by two students on this...
 - //According to the reading passage, the notice explains(discusses)【可选】
-- In the conversation, the man/woman agrees/disagrees with this(xxx) for the following reasons.
+- In the conversation, the man/woman agrees/disagrees with this(xxx) 【for the following reasons.】
 - First, she believes/feels/thinks that …
 - Secondly, she believes/feels/thinks that …
-- So the man/woman agrees/disagrees with this(xxx) for the reasons stated above
+- So the man/woman agrees/disagrees with this(xxx) for the reasons stated above【有时间说，没时间不说】
 ```

 ```